usanzadunje/itc/README.md

 9. You are ready.
 Application credentials are below.
 Seeders are run automatically.
 10. To access docker app container you can run `docker exec -it itc-app bash`

+**NOTE**: If you are running docker on Windows(purely and not inside WSL2), container that starts npm processes will not start since it needs linux builds(this is due to npm docker image used...).
+You can overcome this by going into itc-app container(shown above) and run `npm run dev` comand to start npm services manually.
+Or just dont use Docker.

 ### Start application without Docker

 1. Clone project `git clone https://github.com/usanzadunje/itc.git` or for SSH `git clone git@github.com:usanzadunje/itc.git`